elafargue/wizkers-doc/docs/devdoc.md

 ## Building Wizkers

 Refer to the [build instructions](building.md) to do a check out and initial build of the code.
+Wizkers mostly being a javascript application, there is no "compilation" per se, but rather automated code optimization, download of dependencies, etc.

 ## Wizkers architecture